 How Can You Cope with Low Platelets?

+Your platelets will fluctuate from time to time.
 You need to take necessary steps to keep your body health if you have low platelets.
 For instance:

 - Prevent Injury